garybgenett/gary-os/README.md

 If desired, the intermediary environment used to locate and boot the [Filesystem] can intentionally be loaded by using 'groot=null'.
 This process is a great learning experience for anyone interested in the [GNU/Linux] boot process or how live systems work.
+In particular, there is a reference implementation of a completely in-memory [Squashfs] [Overlay] in [artifacts/files/initrc].

 **References**